ACHP-Smithsonian Cultural Heritage Internship

 During their internship interns may learn:

-- Methods of conservation and preservation of paper, photographs, audio and video recordings, and electronic records
+- What methods are used for the identification, collection, conservation and preservation of paper, photographs, audio and video recordings, and electronic records?

-- How to develop social media strategies to better engage youth and more diverse audiences in our work and in historic preservation in general
+- How can social media and other communication strategies better engage youth and more diverse audiences in our work and in historic preservation in general?

-To help defray living expenses during the tenure of their internship, interns receive a $600/week stipend.
+To help defray living expenses during the tenure of their internship, interns receive a $600/week stipend plus a travel allowance.

-Current or recent undergraduate students with an interest in preservation are eligible to apply for this internship.
+Current or recent undergraduate students with an interest in cultural and/or historic preservation are eligible to apply for this internship.

-Some familiarity with historic preservation is desirable, but not required.
+Some familiarity with cultural and/or historic preservation is desirable, but not required.

 How to Apply: